-Standard charts typically come in two formats, one designed for 10 feet viewing distance and one for 20 foot viewing distance.
-The 10 feet chart is useful when you don’t have enough space for a 20 feet check.
+Standard charts typically come in two formats, one designed for 10 feet viewing distance and one for 20 feet (6 meters) viewing distance.
+The 10 feet (3 meters) chart is useful when you don’t have enough space for a 20 feet check.

 Best, free standard eye charts